Reconstructed: A breast cancer healing journey

 Life after treatment ends

-The “false summit” of post-traumatic growth
+The “false summit” of post-traumatic cancer growth

 The nervous system after survival